10 min read

 tips logo

-TIPS certification is widely accepted in Boulder and throughout Colorado, making it a valuable credential for anyone working in the hospitality or retail alcohol industry.
+TIPS certification is widely accepted in Boulder and throughout Colorado, making it a valuable credential for anyone working in the hospitality.

 • Required by many employers in bars, restaurants, and liquor stores